v8/v8.dev/src/blog/slack-tracking.md

 ./d8 --allow-natives-syntax --trace-opt --code-comments --print-opt-code mycode.js
 ```

 I hope this has been a fun exploration.
-There are many more interesting things in the world of maps to look into -- enjoy playing around with it!
+I'd like to say a very special thanks to Igor Sheludko and Maya Armyanova for (patiently!) reviewing this post.